Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 (peony) and seventh (bush clover).
 It is especially used for playing the game of the same name, <span class="noun" lang="ja-Latn">Mushi</span> (‘insects’).
-It is sometimes described as a shortened version of a standard <span class="noun" lang="ja-Latn">Hachihachi</span> deck, but in reality it originated as its own regional pattern.
+It is sometimes described as a shortened version of a standard <span class="noun" lang="ja-Latn">Hachihachi</span> deck, but in reality, it originated as a distinct regional pattern.

 <span class="noun" lang="ja-Latn">Nintendō</span> produced this pattern until recently, but